 7. Also, you can also choose the cell containing HFD.
 So this is already fixed, which means whatever you do, wherever you apply this conditional Formatting, this $E$4 indicates this will not move.

 So if it’s HFD what color you want to give.
 I go to format, I go to fill.
 I put a light blue, ok.
 Ok,

 Now just to test whether it’s working I put HFD.
 I put RAD, no color.
 Why no color?
 Because I have not applied the rule for RAD and CDFD.
 Create Drop Down List in Excel

 So once again I choose the entire block.
 I go to conditional formatting -> new rule within which I go to the same second option.
 And this time I say cell value equal to equal to what, equal to the cell containing the value RAD.
 Let me quickly apply the format.
 Format which should be light green, perfect.
 Ok, there you go green.

 Once again for the CDFD, I go to Conditional Formatting -> New rule, second option, cell value equal to equal to the cell containing the CDFD value.
 Let me go to format and choose orange.

 So now I choose CDFD, HFD and RAD, all with colors.
-So this is how you can link a cell’s conditional formatting with another cell so that the value defines the color.
+Create Drop Down List in Excel, So this is how you can link a cell’s excel conditional formatting with another cell so that the value defines the color.

-I hope you like our blog, do share with your friend and colleague.
+I hope you like our Excel Conditional Formatting Blog, do share with your friend and colleague.